OUTBREAK: Mpox

 • new specific RT-PCR test specifically designed to detect clade Ib MPXV has been developed.

-• WHO declares a Public Health Emergency of International Concern.
+• WHO declares a Public Health Emergency of International Concern

 • Africa CDC declared a public health emergency of continental security.

-• Bavarian Nordic intends to conduct a Phase 2 RCT comparing the safety and immunogenicity of the MVA-BN vaccine in adults compared with children.
+• Bavarian Nordic intends to conduct a Phase 2 RCT comparing the safety and immunogenicity of the BM-MVA vaccine in adults compared with children.
 The trial plans to include participants from Uganda and DRC.

 July 2024: